shrish1111/terraform-zero-to-hero/Day-5/provisioners.md

    ```

    In this example, a `null_resource` is used with a `local-exec` provisioner to run a simple local command that echoes a message to the console whenever Terraform is applied or refreshed.
 The `timestamp()` function ensures it runs each time.

+   Please note Provisioners are not idempotent, so always use ansible like tools for configuration change